nimiq/core-rs-albatross/README.md

 **[Nimiq](https://nimiq.com/)**  is a frictionless payment protocol for the web.

-This repository is **Work in Progress** and is currently in beta-testing phase.
-If you need a reliable client implementation to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq/core-js/) instead.
-Only use this if you can tolerate bugs and want to help with beta-testing the Nimiq Rust implementation.
+This repository is currently in release-candidate phase.
+If you need a proven stable release to run in a production environment, please use the [JavaScript implementation](https://github.com/nimiq/core-js/) instead.
+Only use this if you can tolerate bugs and want to help with testing the Nimiq Rust implementation.

 The Nimiq Rust client comes without wallet and can currently not be used to send transactions.
 As a back-bone node it is more performant than the JavaScript implementation though.